pubpub-zz/ppInk/readme.md

 <i> segment line &rarr; polyline &rarr; color filled polygon &rarr; outer filed polygon &rarr; white filled polygon &rarr; black filled polygon</i>

+#### scaled measurement
+when measurement is activated, the length of your in progress drawing is displayed. taking into account the  current scale.
+You can set the scale in the options, but you can also define it drawing. to do so:
+* draw a curve, a line, or an arrow with the right button.
+* when the drawing will be completed, enter the actual length of your drawing to defin the scale
+* draw all your next drawing normally with the left scale.
+The next drawings length will take into account the new scale

 ### Numbering

   <IMG src="https://github.com/pubpub-zz/ppInk/assets/4083478/c2ebebae-1c52-4b15-8ea3-dd9ae1f0a8f7" width=200>